groucho75/alo-easymail/readme.txt

 == Changelog ==

 = 2.11.0 =
+* Added: [GDPR] added a new "re-permission" newsletter type: each recipient is deactivated and he/she must click the confirmation-link to reactivate his/her subscription
+* Added: [GDPR] added confirmation-link placeholders for "re-permission" newsletter
 * Added: [GDPR] new placeholders for Privacy Page
 * Added: [GDPR] add Privacy Page link in all bundled newsletter themes
 * Updated: some newsletter theme functions are pluggable